Arabic Online Courses: Curriculum

 Narrated Abu Hurayrah (RA): The Messenger of Allah (ﷺ) said: "For everything there is a peak and the peak of the Qur'an is Surah Al-Baqarah.
 In it there is an Ayah which is the master of the Ayat in the Qur'an; [it is] Ayat Al-Kursi."
 [Tirmidhi]

 Surah Al-Baqarah is an incredibly virtuous surah with many benefits mentioned for its recitation.
 The second and longest surah in the Qur'an, it spans over two juz'.
-In this course, we will go through the translation and vocabulary of the first juz.
+In this course, we will go through the translation and vocabulary of the second juz.
 We will explore its language, lessons, themes and stories to gain a deeper appreciation of the Quran and the message taught by the Prophet Muhammad (S).

 Fall Semester: Arabic 1

 In this module, we will cover two types of sentences, Nominal Sentences (Jumlah Ismiyyah) and Verbal Sentences (Jumlah Fi’liyyah), and the five fragments that make up the core foundation of Arabic Grammar.
 Students will also be introduced to the verb conjugations in the past tense, present tense and passive voice.
 Students will begin translating select portions of the Quran.
 By the end of Module 1 we will memorize and use 57% of Quranic Vocabulary.